 Today, tragically, the world's youngest country and undoubtedly one of its most fragile democracies is in danger of shattering.
 The United Nations has reported more than a thousand people have died and over 240,000 have fled their homes including a number of refugees in neighboring countries.
 Political rivalries have taken on ethnic dimensions, atrocities are being committed, and men, women, and children are caught in the crossfire.
-This is not the future for which the people of South Sudan voted.
+This is not the future for which the people of ment.

-South Sudan's crisis began less than a month ago, on December 15, with a political struggle that escalated into broader violence.
-However the fighting began, a few things are crystal clear.
-First, neither the United States nor the international community will countenance the armed overthrow of the democratically elected government.
 Second, hostilities must stop, any and all violence directed at civilian populations must end, and those responsible for perpetrating human rights abuses must be held accountable.
 Third, this crisis will not be solved on the battlefield.
 Although fighting started less than 1 month ago, the roots of this conflict are much deeper, and resolution can only come through immediate dialogue between the two sides and an inclusive reconciliation.
 Finally, all parties must permit immediate and unconditional humanitarian access to all in need, to tens of thousands of South Sudanese men, women, and children who are the real victims of this violence.
-The United States has engaged in an all-out diplomatic effort to help bring an